signapay/processor-interview/README.md

   - Card validation is handled using the `card-validator` library for reliable and consistent checks.
 - **UI**:
   - Built using **Material UI** for rapid development and mobile-first responsiveness.
 Try resizing your screen or using a mobile device!
+- **Future improvements**:
+  - Add Turbo as the monorepo manager and create packages to be shared between the two apps, like eslint, typings, etc

 ---